csc301-2024-s/13-Engineers-Without-Borders/deliverables/D2/implementation details.md

 # PHASE 1
 - Increment phase and year appropriately
+    - **On a new year (2+), increment the ages of every child in the game's data**.
+When they reach an age of 12, remove them from `Family.Children` and use their `ToAdult` method to convert them to an adult, and add it to `Family.Adults`
 - Set `GameState.s_WeatherIndex` to a random integer between 1 and 5
 - Set wheat price to random integer between 1 and 10
     - Tentativey, prices are stored in dictionary `Market.s_Prices`